Last Updated on

 It’s also important to remember that even as we enter a new, more flexible era of work, the office will continue to be the place where your team can do their best work.
 Honing a workplace experience that fosters community, collaboration, and the serendipitous encounters that lead to innovation will continue.

 Ideally, remote work complements this elevated workplace experience.
 The key is to create a Work From Home Policy that sets the right expectations and creates channels and infrastructure that not only supports working from home, but that mitigate the many pitfalls that spring up when you take employees out of the office.
 With the right preparation and communication, your team can be just as happy, connected, and productive at home as they are in the office.
-If you are a small business and looking for additional guidance with this, we recommend a company like Bambee for a dedicated remote HR manager.

 In this post, we’ll lay out exactly how remote work can benefit your business, the potential pitfalls you must take care to avoid, and why a thoughtful and complete Work From Home Policy is the single biggest factor in setting your team up for success.
 Use this article to guide you as you develop the Work From Home Policy that’s right for your team.